NikitOK11/Personal_Project/README.md

-# Software for IOT project for personal usage!:wave:
+# Software for IOT project for personal usage! :wave:

 This project provides a software for integrating in any IOT thing project!
 The system consists of two main components: